 This site features announcements about forthcoming publications and conference activities, and also features blog posts on topics of interest to music and disability studies.
 In addition to this blog, you can also find us on our Facebook page and Google Plus page.
 Information about upcoming academic activities and discussions pertaining to music and disability topics are regularly shared on the Music and Disability Listserv, or DISMUS-L. To participate and subscribe to our listserv, send an e-mail to LISTSERV@GC.LISTSERV.CUNY.EDU with the command (paste it into the e-mail message body): SUBSCRIBE DISMUS-L. Once you have joined, the address for correspondence is DISMUS-L@GC.LISTSERV.CUNY.EDU.

-The co-chairs of the DISMUS interest group of the Society for Music Theory are Bruce Quaglia (University of Minnesota) and Anabel Maler (University of Chicago).
-The co-chairs of the DISMUS study group of the American Musicological Society are Samantha Bassler (Brooklyn, NY) and Jessica Holmes (UCLA).
+The chair of the DISMUS interest group of the Society for Music Theory is Anabel Maler (University of Chicago).
+The chair of the DISMUS study group of the American Musicological Society is Jessica Holmes (UCLA).
 Michael Accinno (UC Riverside) is the social media officer, James Deaville (Carleton University) moderates the blog, and Beth Keyes Cooper (CUNY) is the secretary.
 Please contact us!